9. Biometric Security

 10. Build quality

-To counteract this, some modern laptops are ruggedised to withstand rain and dust.
+Modern laptops are often ruggedized to withstand rain and dust.
 Some are built especially for the brutal educational environments - and come with military-grade protection certifications.
+The most common of these you're going to see is MIL-STD 810G.

 [Related Content: Which brands still support the headphone jack?]